 The Company currently has outstanding shares of Class A Common Stock.
 Unvested Class A Restricted Common Stock holders are entitled to participate in non-forfeitable dividends or other distributions.
-These unvested restricted shares participated in the Company's dividends declared and were paid in the first quarter of fiscal 2020 and 2019.
+These unvested restricted shares participated in the Company's dividends declared and were paid in the first quarter of fiscal 2021 and 2020.
 As such, EPS is calculated using the two-class method whereby earnings are reduced by distributed earnings as well as any available undistributed earnings allocable to holders of unvested restricted shares.
 A reconciliation of the income used to compute basic and diluted EPS for the periods presented are as follows:

-Three Months Ended June 30, 2019 2018 Earnings for basic computations (1) \$ 116,766 \$ 103,572 Weighted-average common shares outstanding for basic computations 140,004,627 143,273,387 Earnings for diluted computations (1) \$ 116,770 \$ 103,576 Dilutive stock options and restricted stock 1,124,674 1,420,186 Weighted-average common shares outstanding for diluted computations 141,129,301 144,693,573 Earnings per common share Basic \$ 0.83 \$ 0.72 Diluted \$ 0.83 \$ 0.72

-(1) During the three months ended June 30, 2019 and 2018, approximately 0.7 million and 0.9 million participating securities, respectively, were paid dividends totaling \$0.2 million and \$0.2 million, respectively.
-For the three months ended June 30, 2019 and 2018, there were undistributed earnings of \$0.4 million and \$0.5 million, respectively, allocated to the participating class of securities in both basic and diluted EPS.
-The allocated undistributed earnings and the dividends paid comprise the difference between net income presented on the condensed consolidated statements of operations and earnings for basic and diluted computations for the three months ended June 30, 2019 and 2018.
+Three Months Ended June 30, 2020 2019 Earnings for basic computations (1) \$ 128,686 \$ 116,766 Weighted-average common shares outstanding for basic computations 138,153,464 140,004,627 Earnings for diluted computations (1) \$ 128,689 \$ 116,770 Dilutive stock options and restricted stock 1,018,990 1,124,674 Weighted-average common shares outstanding for diluted computations 139,172,454 141,129,301 Earnings per common share Basic \$ 0.93 \$ 0.83 Diluted \$ 0.92 \$ 0.83 earnings of \$0.4 million allocated to the participating class of securities in both basic and diluted EPS.
+The allocated undistributed earnings and the dividends paid comprise the difference between net income presented on the condensed consolidated statements of operations and earnings for basic and diluted computations for both the three months ended June 30, 2020 and 2019.